 Benefits Spotlight – Understanding Your Benefits Summary

-Unsure of the benefits you are enrolled in or what it is costing you?
-Check your Benefits Summary in your RCUH Employee Self-Service to see all of the employee benefits you are enrolled in, who is paying for it (employee or employer), and how much is being deducted from your pay statement.
+Check your Benefits Summary in your RCUH Employee Self-Service to see all of the employee benefits you are enrolled in, who is paying for it (employee or employer), and how much is being deducted from your paychecks!

 To access your Benefits Summary: Log in to your RCUH Employee Self-Service > under Employee Information click on Employee Benefits – See Benefits Summary.
-(Please note the Benefits Summary currently is only for regular-status benefits-eligible employees who are 50%-100% FTE.)
+Please note the Benefits Summary currently is only for regular-status benefits-eligible employees who are 50%-100% FTE.

 Helpful Tip!
 You should check your Benefits Summary periodically to check if rates have changed, if your employment status affected any benefits (i.e., FTE reduction), etc. It is best to stay informed of your benefits, especially those that you pay for so there are no surprises in the future.